Literacy at St Andrew's

 Speaking and Listening is at the heart of how we help children develop as readers and writers.
 The children are taught to talk confidently to one another, talk to an audience and talk in role.
 This provides them with the necessary skills to take turns when speaking, listen to one another’s opinions, challenge these opinions and ask and respond to appropriate questions.

 We know at St Andrew’s the many benefits of reading for pleasure.
 We give the children opportunities to read and enjoy books on a daily basis.
-We regularly read with the children in small groups and inspire them with high quality texts.
+We regularly read to the children and inspire them with high quality texts.

 We use Storytelling to help children become confident and creative writers.
 The children learn to tell stories from memory which creates an inner store of language, ideas and imagination.
 This approach of learning texts by heart is also used for non-fiction.
 The ‘Talk for Writing’ approach enables children to imitate the key language they need for a particular topic orally before they try reading and analysing it.
 The children experience fun activities that help them rehearse the language they need, followed by shared writing to show them how to craft their own work.